succinctlabs/sp1/book/what-is-a-zkvm.md

 # What is a zkVM?

-A zero-knowledge virtual machine (zkVM) is zero-knowledge proof system that allows developers to prove the execution of arbitrary Rust (or other LLVM-compiled language) programs.
+A zero-knowledge virtual machine (zkVM) is a zero-knowledge proof system that allows developers to prove the execution of arbitrary Rust (or other LLVM-compiled language) programs.

 Conceptually, you can think of the SP1 zkVM as proving the evaluation of a function `f(x) = y` by following the steps below: